The Dam Half and Dam Full courses are

 Mile 5-6

 the north side of McCall Mtn!
-A trail buddy of mine tweaked
+The

 north side is very steep with loose rocks.
 At the bottom of